Derek Chisora vs. Tyson Fury II: Background

 Chisora and Fury first fought in 2011, with Chisora defending his British and Commonwealth titles at Wembley Arena, both men went into the fight with a record of 14–0.
 Fury won by unanimous decision with scores of 117–112, 117–112, and 118–111.

 On 8 January 2014, it was announced that Chisora and Fury would fight in interim bouts on 15 February 2014, at the Copper Box Arena, setting up a potential rematch between the two in the summer.
 Following both their original opponents Andriy Rudenko and Gonzalo Omar Basile pulling out, Chisora and Fury were scheduled to face replacement opponents Kevin Johnson and Joey Abell.
 Chisora defeated Johnson, winning by unanimous decision, and Fury defeated Abell via 4th-round TKO.

 Chisora and Fury were due to meet for a second time on 26 July 2014, at the Manchester Arena.
 On 21 July, Chisora was forced to pull out after sustaining a fractured hand in training.
 Chisora's sparring partner, Alexander Ustinov was lined up as Chisora's replacement.
 Fury pulled out of the fight after his uncle and former trainer Hughie Fury was taken seriously ill.
 Fury and Chisora rescheduled the rematch for 29 November 2014 at ExCeL.

-The fight
+Fight details

 From the opening bell, Chisora struggled with Fury's height, reach and movement.
 Unable to apply pressure and close the range, failing to land any significant punches, and due to Fury's unorthodox fighting style, ended up hitting him below the belt.
 Chisora was warned twice by referee Marcus McDonnell in the first round.
-In the second, Fury switched from orthodox and boxed out of a southpaw stance for the majority of the fight, momentarily reverting back to his traditional right-handed stance as the rounds progressed.
+In the second, Fury switched from orthodox and boxed out of a southpaw stance for the majority of the fight, momentarily reverting to his traditional right-handed stance as the rounds progressed.
 Fury used his jab and fast punches to outbox Chisora, keeping on the outside, creating a distance with his longer reach, winning the rounds clearly until trainer Don Charles had seen enough and pulled Chisora out at the end of the tenth round.